eemmiillyy/flowda/README.md

 #### 1. Set up environment variables

-Get the SECRET environment variable from the maintainer.
+Get the `SECRET` environment variable from the maintainer.
+Get the `KAFKA_PASSWORD`environment variable from the maintainer, create a .env, and set the value.

 #### 2. Start the services